Up your Web3 game

 — Ledger devices have never been hacked; due to the Ledger Security Model protecting each of its devices and apps.

 The Ledger ecosystem goes way beyond hardware, aiming to give users the knowledge and power to look after their own assets.
-Offering world-class security is at the core of Ledger’s ethos—not just for its hardware, but for its software too.
-A team of world class experts and engineers, along with the white hat hackers in the Ledger Donjon, work together to make sure your crypto stays safe from both physical and digital threats when transacting within the ecosystem.
-Due to this team and Ledger’s world class security model, Ledger devices have never been hacked
+Offering world-class security is at the core of Ledger’s ethos—not just for its hardware but for its software too.
+A team of world-class engineers and the white hat hackers in the Ledger Donjon work together to protect your assets from physical and digital threats when transacting within the ecosystem.

 Is Ledger Live Open Source?

 Yes, Ledger Live code is completely open source under an MIT license, meaning you are free to copy or fork it at will.
 That means anyone can become a developer of an app on Ledger Live.
-Some developers may decide to create a solo integration where there is no interaction with Ledger, no code review or Ledger-led support for your community.
+Some developers might create a solo integration where there is no interaction with Ledger, no code review, or Ledger-led support for your community.
 This is completely fine, but the rarer of the two options.

-The other option is to have your blockchain or app supported fully in Ledger Live.
+The other option is to launch your blockchain app fully in Ledger Live.
 This involves various Ledger teams, including product, and support, which will help you release an app that pleases everyone.
+But no matter which you choose, Ledger Live code is completely open-source: the choice is yours.

 Is My Crypto Safe on a Ledger?